 This residence was in 1968 owned by Mrs. Violet Warren, widow of tugboat captain F. J. D. Warren.
 Realty advertising was the largest single source of revenue for Victoria newspapers.
 British Columbia trade directories bulged with the advertisements of realtors.
 But all good things have an end.
 British capital was the first to become alarmed at the size of the speculative bubble its interest had helped to create.

-In a regrettably large number of cases army pay became all too soon a widow's pension.
-Real estate sales, measured by volume, did not begin to boom again until the 1950's.
 The growth then was not in Victoria itself, but in the environs.
 By 1970 there were around 700 registered real estate salesmen in Victoria, not including the many non-registered who bought and sold property on their own account.
 Among the new salesmen were many who used real estate as a means of supplementing a pension.
 In Real Estate as in every other branch of business, competition in the 1960's became ever more intense in spite of an increase in the average home value to $25,000 and multiple listing sales of (in 1969) $40,239,000.
 But there seemed no end to the growth.
 Premier W. A. C. Bennett in 1958 foresaw the time when every family in the province would own three homes.
 Realtors, at the same time, were freely forecasting a Greater Victoria population of 300,000 by 1980.
 While Mr. Bennett's prophecy may have intrigued men with polygamist inclinations, it was very unrealistic for the many who owned single-family dwellings and found it increasingly burdensome to maintain them in the face of ever increasing taxation of the homeowner.